svc333/overview/glossary/glossary.md

 The period of time after an app is started on a mobile device and the quality assurance product is notified to begin collecting app behavior, issues, and problems.

+### signCert
+{: #x9826026}

+A certificate that any entity, such as an organization or admin, attaches to their proposals or proposal responses.
+These signCerts are unique to an entity and are checked by the ordering service to make sure they match the signCert on file for that entity.

 ### single sign-on (SSO)
 {: #x2213318}